 Upon receipt of an application for an exception to the implementation of water quality objectives for any constituent under this Program, the Central Valley Water Board shall determine that the exception application is complete, or specify in writing any additional relevant information, which is deemed necessary to make a determination on the exception request.
 Failure of an applicant to submit any additional relevant information requested by the Central Valley Water Board Executive Officer within the applicable time period may result in the denial of the exception application.

-Within a reasonable time period after determining that the exception application is complete, the Central Valley Water Board shall provide notice, request comment, and schedule and hold a public hearing on the application within a timely manner.
+Within a reasonable time period after determining that the exception application is complete, the Central Valley Water Board shall provide notice, request comment, and schedule and hold a public hearing on the application.
 The notice and hearing requirements shall comply with those set forth in Water Code section 13167.5.
 The Board will approve an exception by amending applicable waste discharge requirements and/or conditional waiver requirements.

 Exception Application Requirements Specific to Nitrate